 Three new macrocycles with a 26-membered interior ring size and four NH-based binding moieties have been prepared.
 The three macrocycles were shown, both by computational modelling as well as 1D-ROESY experiments, to exhibit significantly different degrees of preorganization, originating from different degrees of rigidity within their macrocyclic structures.
-Through binding studies with anions of varying size (Cl-, H2PO4-, and H2P2O72-) we have shown that the flexibility of a macrocycle can have significant effects on the observed affinities.
-The flexible macrocycle 3 favours intramolecular hydrogen bonding over interactions with anions.
+Binding studies with anions of varying size (Cl-, H2PO4-, and H2P2O72-) revealed very significant differences between the macrocycles.
+The highly flexible macrocycle 3 favors intramolecular hydrogen bonding over interactions with anions.
 The rigid macrocycle 1 exhibits, not unexpectedly, poor interaction with Cl- since the cavity was too large, but showed good interactions with H2PO4- and H2P2O72-.
 Macrocycle 2 exhibits the best anion affinity for all three anions, most likely due to the combination of its preorganization and its ability to adapt its conformation more easily than macrocyclic receptor 1.
-X-ray crystallography of complexes of macrocycle 2 with the three anions confirmed its ability to binds these three different anions, of which H2PO4- was bound with a 1:2 host to guest stoichiometry.
+Furthermore, in addition to four acylhydrazone NH H-bond donors, it has six aromatic protons pointing into the binding cavity.
+X-ray crystallography of complexes of macrocycle 2 with the three anions confirmed its ability to bind these different anions, of which H2PO4- was bound with a 1:2 host to guest stoichiometry.

-These three macrocycles of the same size but varying preorganization and flexibility show that an intermediate flexibility provides the best binding affinity for a range of anions of different size and shape.
+These three macrocycles of the same size but varying preorganization and flexibility show that the macrocycle featuring an intermediate flexibility provides the best binding affinity for a range of anions of different size and shape.
 While several studies reported that more rigidity of preorganized macrocyclic structure provides better affinities, our study illustrates that some flexibility in the macrocycle can be beneficial, in particular for the binding of anions with more complex geometries.
 This insight will help to guide the design of future generations of macrocyclic receptors for anions or other guests.

-Experimental
+Experimental Section.

 Synthesis and Characterization.
 Commercially available solvents and chemical reagents were used as received unless otherwise stated.
 Purification by Flash Column Chromatography (FCC) was carried out using silica gel with a 60 Å pore size and a particle size of 40-63.
 Unless otherwise stated, glassware employed for moisture sensitive reactions were flame dried prior to use.
-NMR spectra were acquired using a Varian VNMRS 400 spectrometer or a JEOL JNM-ECZ400R/S3 operating at 9.4 T (400 MHz for 1H) equipped with a double resonance OneNMRTM or ROYALTM probe respectively or a JEOL JNM-ECZ600R/S3 spectrometer operating at 14.1 T (600 MHz for 1H) equipped with a double resonance ROYALTM probe.
-The 1H spectra were recorded at 298 K unless otherwise stated and, for titration experiments, using a spectral width of 20.0 or 24.0 ppm centred at 5.0 or 6.0 ppm, 3.0 or 4.0 s relaxation delay, 2.43 or 2.6 μ s high-power RF pulse width (flip angle of 30°) and 2.2 or 3.0 s acquisition time.
+NMR spectra were acquired using a Varian VNMRS 400 spectrometer or a JEOL JNM-ECZ400R/S3 operating at 9.4 T (400 MHz for H) equipped with a double resonance OneNMRTM or ROYALTM probe respectively or a JEOL JNM-ECZ600R/S3 spectrometer operating at 14.1 T (600 MHz for H) equipped with a double resonance ROYALTM probe.
+The H spectra were recorded at 298 K unless otherwise stated and, for titration experiments, using a spectral width of 20.0 or 24.0 ppm centered at 5.0 or 6.0 ppm, 3.0 or 4.0 s relaxation delay, 2.43 or 2.6 μs high-power RF pulse width (flip angle of 30°) and 2.2 or 3.0 s acquisition time.
 Processing was performed using MestReNova 14.3.1-31739.
 It comprised zero-filling (total of 64k or 256k points), single exponential or cosine square multiplication of the free induction decay, Fourier transform, phase correction, baseline correction, and chemical shift referencing of the spectrum.
-The 1H spectra were referenced with respect to the residual signal of the solvent (methanol-d3: 3.31 ppm; acetone-d5: 2.05 ppm, DMSO- d_5 : 2.50 ppm) and chemical shifts are reported in ppm.
+The H spectra were referenced with respect to the residual signal of the solvent (methanol- $d_3$ : 3.31 ppm; acetone- $d_5$ : 2.05 ppm, DMSO- $d_5$ : 2.50 ppm) and chemical shifts are reported in ppm.
 Melting points were recorded on a Stuart SMP20 melting points apparatus and are uncorrected.
 Mass spectrometry was carried out using a QTOF-6520 Agilent instrument.